-You are responsible for items that may be issued to you by the school.
-You may be financially liable for any lost or damaged school property.
+Students are responsible for items issued to them by the school.
+Students shall be financially liable for any lost or damaged school property.

 Chromebooks

 Chromebooks will be issued to all students.
 They are permitted to take the Chromebook home during the school year.
 At the end of the year, students will be responsible for turning in their Chromebook and charger.
 Failure to turn in their device and charger will result in the following fee schedule: